-Market and Limit orders are two critical trading terms to be aware of before you begin trading.
-But how do you decide whether or not to use a limit order versus a market order?
-That depends entirely on what you are trying to achieve.
+Market and limit orders are two critical trading terms to be aware of before you begin trading.
+How you decide whether to use a limit order or a market order will depend entirely on what you are trying to achieve.

-The disadvantage of limit orders is that there's no guarantee the order will completely fill (or fill at all) - it may not be the case that adequate bids or asks to fill the order will appear on the market.
+The disadvantage of limit orders is that there's no guarantee the order will completely fill (or fill at all).

 Learn more about how to set Limit prices.